pmkruyen/dearscholar/readme.md

 DearScholar allows researchers to easily and orderly collect rich and diverse qualitative and quantitative data over short and long periods of time to answer research questions about inter- and intra-individual changes, developments, and processes.

-Developed as hybrid app in Cordova/Phonegap (using html, javascript, and css), DearScholar can be used to collect data on iOS devices (iPhones and iPads), Android devices, and--in the future--in web browsers too.
+Developed as hybrid app in Cordova (using html, javascript, and css), DearScholar can be used to collect data on iOS devices (iPhones and iPads), Android devices, and--in the future--in web browsers too.

 This page provides general information about the app, including an overview of current features.
 Background information, a summary of the current features, and current research projects can be found on the [project page](https://peterkruyen.net/dearscholar.html).